SoftwareAG/c8y-docs/src/documents/guides/devices/arduino.html.md

 ### Seeedstudio GSM Shield

-The GSM Shield from Seeedstudio let's your Arduino connect to the internet via mobile network.
+The GSM Shield from Seeedstudio lets your Arduino connect to the internet via mobile network.
 The GSM Shield can be used with e.g. An Arduino UNO as an alternative to the described Gboard.
 For more information about the shield, check the Seeedstudio Wiki: [http://www.seeedstudio.com/wiki/GPRS\_Shield](http://www.seeedstudio.com/wiki/GPRS_Shield)